ForkEyeee/personal-portfolio/README.md

 ## Technology Stack

-This portfolio is brought to life using the following state-of-the-art technologies:
+This portfolio is brought to life using the following technologies:

 - [React](https://reactjs.org/): A JavaScript library for building user interfaces
 - [Vite](https://vitejs.dev/): A next-generation frontend tooling
 - [Tailwind CSS](https://tailwindcss.com/): A utility-first CSS framework
 - [ChakraUI](https://chakra-ui.com/): A simple, modular, and accessible component library

-## Highlighted Features

-- Responsive Design: It ensures an engaging user experience across all devices and screen sizes.
-- Showcases Portfolio: It serves as a platform to introduce myself, show my projects and tell about my professional experiences.